Routing-based technique for defect mitigation in quantum error correction: Relevant background

 Addressing defects by qubit routing is not a new idea, and prior methods have managed defects by using $\SWAP$ gates to reassign qubits~\cite{nagayama_surface_2017}.
 However, these approaches often incur significant overhead, leading to longer and more complex syndrome extraction circuits and increased noise.
 They also often demand an algorithmic search to design the syndrome extraction circuit on the rest of the lattice.

-In Halma, we assume that the quantum chip in use can perform both $\CNOT$ and $\CXSWAP$ gates (a $\CNOT$ gate followed by a $\SWAP$ gate, first defined in~\cite{mcewen2023relaxing}) within a relatively short time frame while maintaining similar noise levels.
-This is a reasonable assumption, particularly for superconducting platforms that support both XX and YY interactions, where recent gate schemes, as proposed by~\cite{chen_one_2024}, enable high-fidelity realizations of $\CZ$ and $\iSWAP$ gates simultaneously.
+In Halma, we assume that the quantum chip in use can natively perform both $\CNOT$ and $\CXSWAP$ gates while maintaining similar noise levels.
+A $\CXSWAP$ gate is a $\CNOT$ gate followed by a $\SWAP$ gate, first defined in~\cite{mcewen2023relaxing}.
+This is a reasonable assumption, particularly for superconducting platforms that support both XX and YY interactions, where the recent AshN gate scheme, as proposed by~\cite{chen_one_2024}, enables high-fidelity realizations of $\CZ$ and $\iSWAP$ gates simultaneously.
+Regarding the architecture of tunable coupling transmon, the $\CZ$ and $\iSWAP$ gates can be implemented on a same chip~\cite{Willow2024, Dynamic_surface_codes2025}.
+In this architecture, the ZZ interaction is activated by the dispersive XX+YY interaction that occurs between the coupler's $\left| 2 \right> $ level and data qubits' $\left| 11 \right> $ levels, which makes both $\CZ$ and $\iSWAP$ rely on the XX+YY interaction, allowing these two two-qubit gates to be implemented on the same qubits natively.

 Since $\CNOT$ gates are equivalent to $\CZ$ gates up to single-qubit rotations, and $\CXSWAP$ gates are equivalent to $\iSWAP$, this approach leverages high-fidelity operations that are already achievable in current superconducting hardware~\cite{foxen_demonstrating_2020, krizan_quantum_2024}.
+More specifically, recent experimental work~\cite{chen2025efficient} demonstrates the implementation of arbitrary two-qubit gates---including $\CZ$ and $\iSWAP$---using the proposed AshN scheme.
+Notably, both gates are achieved with identical durations, leading to comparable fidelities when decoherence is the dominant noise source.
+In addition, ~\cite{sung2021realization} also demonstrates the realization of both $\CZ$ and $\iSWAP$ gates with fidelities of $99.76\pm 0.07\%$ and $99.87\pm 0.23\%$, respectively.
+Although this paper assumes that $\CZ$ and $\iSWAP$ gates have comparable fidelities (to simplify the noise model), we have investigated the effects of differing their fidelities in Fig.~\ref{noise_factor}.
+The simulation results from this analysis confirm that our core conclusion remains unchanged.

 The additional $\CXSWAP$ gate in our instruction set essentially offers the option of performing a cost-free qubit routing whenever a $\CNOT$ gate is performed in the syndrome extraction circuit.
 This allows us to overcome the limited connectivity on a typical superconducting lattice, and measure the stabilizer associated with the defective ancilla qubit without lengthening the circuit or producing too much additional noise.